juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2022-jun-22-Lean-programming-a-convenient.md

 ---
 metaTitle: Lean Programming, a convenient software development practice inherited from the business world
-metaDescription: Understand what Lean Programming means and why it is so valuable in the technology industry.
+meta_description: Understand what Lean Programming means and why it is so valuable in the technology industry.
 title: Lean Programming, a convenient software development practice inherited from the business world.
 read: 5 -10 min
 date: June 22, 2022